The Troth is an organization that unites people around the world who worship

 Norse Magical and Herbal Healing: The first translation of a medieval Icelandic medical book on healing herbs, healing magic, and later folklore. $12.00.
 Also available as a PDF download for $5.00.
 Or buy it from Amazon.com!

-2012 Old Heathen's Almanac: A calendar of religious and secular holidays, tips on gardening and crafting, recipes, reflections on the seasons from a Heathen perspective, and much more! $10.00.
+2012 Old Heathen's Almanac: 2012 may be long gone, but there's still plenty of timeless and useful information here -- a calendar of religious and secular holidays, tips on gardening and crafting, recipes, reflections on the seasons from a Heathen perspective, and much more! $10.00.
 Also available as a PDF download for $5.00.
-Keep your eyes open for the 2013 Almanac!

 The Troth Lore Series: These are fresh, new English translations of Old Norse legendary sagas and tales.
 Heroes of the Heathen past deal with giants and dragons, battle armies and sorcerors, and even encounter the old Gods now and then.
 Most of these legendary sagas, or fornaldarsögur, have never been translated before, or else are hard to find in English.
 We provide full bibliographies and complete commentary to help you understand these tales in context.
 Whether you’re a serious scholar of mythology, or just love Viking adventures, you’ll want these!